MechanicalRock/mechanicalrock.github.io/_posts/2023-10-08-amazon_bedrock_part2.markdown

 - When user clicks on "Generate Story," the web app send a request to foundation model to create the story, and then it returns the generated story.

 - Now, here's where it gets interesting. user can either generate another story with the same topic or change the topic and get a new one.
 Plus, they can even add illustrations to the story!
-In this app, I've configured the FM model to generate an image for each paragraph.
+In this app, I've configured the FM model to generate an image for summary of each paragraph.
 These images are stored in an S3 bucket, and the UI shows them to user once it gets back the S3 presigned URLs.

 For all the nitty-gritty details, just check out the solution architecture diagram.
 It's like a map that guides you through the app's awesomeness.